Research in Vision Sciences

 Honours & Masters

-After browsing through the project descriptions in Sonia, students are required to engage with a potential principal supervisor before they submit their application.
+After browsing through the project descriptions in Sonia, students must engage with a potential principal supervisor before submitting their application.

 The Department of Optometry and Vision Sciences will work with students to match their research interests with the Department’s key specialisations and to assist them in identifying the most appropriate supervision team.